lee-dohm/atom-linguist-test-data/README.md

 # Atom Linguist Test Data

-This is a repository of files to use to test the accuracy of [Atom Linguist's][atom-linguist] file type classification.
+This is a repository of files to use to measure the accuracy of [Atom Linguist's][atom-linguist] file type classification.
 The goal, of course, is that Atom Linguist should always be able to classify the contents of this repository with 100% accuracy as measured by the system in [this blog post][accuracy].

 ## Structure